Early Grey (Xylocampa areola)

 Wing span: 30 - 36mm

-This moth has an ash-grey forewing, rough in appearance and marbled with blackish-grey.
+The Early Grey has an ash-grey fore-wing, rough in appearance and marbled with blackish-grey.
 The oval and kidney marks are pale, and there is an additional oval joined to the first, and also to the kidney mark in most cases.

 It is well-distributed in the British Isles, but is absent from most of eastern Scotland.